Charles Flaherty (alpine skier): Early life

 Flaherty was born in Cincinnati, Ohio, United States.
 In 2008, Charles saved his younger brother's life by donating his bone marrow.
 His brother, William, was dying from hemophagocytic lymphohistiocytosis; his only chance at living was a bone marrow transplant.
 Charles, seven at the time, was found to be a match and willingly underwent a three-hour surgery to harvest the marrow, which successfully saved his younger brother.

 In 2010, after a few years of recovery, the family moved to Puerto Rico.
 Charles was nine years old.
 He attended St John's School and TASIS Dorado before he switched to Laurel Springs School, an accredited online institution, in 2013.
-He and his family moved in 2015 from Dorado, to Rio Grande, and then back to Dorado, where he still resides.
+He and his family moved in 2015 from Dorado, to Rio Grande, and then back to Dorado.

 Flaherty was 13 years old when he began skiing competitively.
 Watching the 2014 Winter Olympics sparked his interest in taking up the sport.
-Flaherty trains in Colorado from late October to late April each winter, and returns to Puerto Rico for the summers where he enjoys kitesurfing and swimming in the warm Caribbean waters.
-He also does a lot of training in Canada and Chile each summer for a few weeks.
+Flaherty trained in Colorado from late October to late April each winter, and returned to Puerto Rico for the summers where he enjoyed kitesurfing and swimming in the warm Caribbean waters.
+He also did a lot of training in Canada and Chile each summer for a few weeks.